-If we’ve contacted you about the closure of your accounts, it means that we can no longer provide them, because we have an address for you, or for someone associated with your account, in the EEA.
+If we’ve contacted you about closing your accounts, this is because we have an address for you or for someone associated with your account, outside the UK.

-Please get in touch if you have any questions – we’re here to help.
-The Barclays app is the quickest way to speak to us – just log in, scroll down to ‘Contact us’, and tap ‘Chat’.
+We’re here to help – if you have any questions, please get in touch.
+Our app is the quickest way to speak to us – just log in, scroll down to ‘Contact us’, and tap ‘Chat’.

-Please check this page regularly, as we’ll update it with information on products and individual EEA countries.
+Please check this page regularly, as we’ll update it with information on products and individual countries.